siteorigin/docs/widgets-bundle/getting-started/creating-a-widget.md

 ```

-Once you have implemented your widget like the above example, your widget will be listed in the SiteOrigin Widgets List.
+Once you have implemented your widget like the above example, your widget will be listed in the SiteOrigin Widgets list.
 This list can be accessed by navigating to **Plugins > SiteOrigin Widgets**.
 In the above example, the Hello World widget will be listed.
 This widget will contain a text field in the Edit Widget form containing the text 'Hello world!', which can be edited and saved.
-It won't however output the text on the frontend without a Widget Template.
+It won't, however, output the text on the frontend without a Widget Template.

 ## Widget template